 I have a Bachelor of Music (specialising in Performance) and a Masters in IT (specialising in Human-Computer Interaction), both from the University of Cape Town.
 I also have a Licentiate in Performance from the Royal Schools of Music (ABRSM).As a left-handed person, I learned early on about inaccessible design.
-Can openers (right), scissors, tape measures, and customised coffee mugs (with the little picture on the inside - you know the kind I mean) were generally difficult or disappointing to use.
+Can openers, scissors, tape measures, and customised coffee mugs (with the little picture on the inside - you know the kind I mean) were generally difficult or disappointing to use.

 After I finished my music degree, I stumbled upon the wonderful world of human-computer interaction (HCI).
 I realised that many right-handed tools are unusable for left-handed people by design (for right-handed people!), and I discovered that HCI/UX design is a serendipitous combination of logic, design, science, psychology and creativity.

 As a cellist and chamber musician, I've played for masterclasses with musicians including Maria Kliegel, Lynn Harrell, Marian Lewin, Farida Bacharova and Jill Richards.
 I have extensive experience as an orchestral player in Johannesburg and Cape Town, and am a former member of the South African National Youth Orchestra and the Britten-Pears Orchestra (UK).
 I collaborate regularly as a performer and composer with South African musicians including Galina Juritz, Matthijs van Dijk and Cara Stacey.

 As a UX designer, my career includes educational technology, open source and traditional publishing, front-end development, project management, UX training and e-commerce experience.
-I'm a published author and have spoken and presented workshops at the UX South Africa conference and numerous local meetups.
+I'm a published author and have spoken and presented workshops at local and international conferences.
 I strongly believe that human-centred, inclusive design makes the world a better place.
 I apply this design philosophy (along with my start-up and corporate experience) to my work as both a UX designer and a musician.

 When I’m not drawing paper prototypes and grumbling about bad UX on Twitter, I hang out with my two cool Collies and my Maine Coon cat, drink wine and watch too much Netflix.